Mark Drakeford makes televised address on Omicron variant and booster programme

 The First Minister said Omicron will have become the dominant form of the virus in Wales by the end of December.

-Wales’ First Minister has announced urgent plans to offer the booster vaccine to all eligible adults during a televised address.
+Wales’ First Minister has announced urgent plans to offer the booster vaccine to all eligible adults by the end of the year during a televised address.

 Mark Drakeford said the Welsh Government is accelerating the booster programme as new evidence has emerged showing two doses of the Covid-19 vaccine are not enough to offer protection against the new Omicron variant.